Skip to article frontmatterSkip to article content

 """Complete lab experiment with resource tracking and data capture."""

-from madsci.experiment_application import ExperimentScript, ExperimentDesign
+from madsci.common.types.experiment_types import ExperimentDesign

-from madsci.client import (
+from madsci.common.types.resource_types import Asset

 class FullLabExperiment(ExperimentScript):